slsa-framework/slsa/docs/_posts/2022-08-29-slsa-github-workflows-generic-ga.md

     base64-subjects: "${{ needs.build.outputs.hashes }}"
 ```

 Provenance is then created, signed by the workflow, and attached to your build.
-The generic generator workflow will also optionally upload the provenance to a GitHub release.
+The generic generator workflow will also optionally upload the provenance to a GitHub release as a `.intoto.jsonl` file named `provenance.intoto.jsonl` by default.
+This file will used to verify the release in the next step.
 You can read more about the available options in the [documentation](https://github.com/slsa-framework/slsa-github-generator/tree/main/internal/builders/generic).

 ### Step 3: Verification